Senior Software Engineer (Enterprise Solutions Unit) | Remote job

 Who we are looking for

-Minimum of three years of experience in an engineering role with a focus in Golang
+Minimum of three years of experience in an engineering role with a focus on programming in Golang

 Proven experience in working with Kubernetes and containerization technologies